top of page

 Captura de Pantalla 2020-12-04 a la(s) 1

-IJNet, Julio 2020
+IJNet, July 2020

 “Creo que las redacciones todavía no terminan de entender que requieren un periodista especializado, alguien que realmente entienda sobre ciencia para hacer las preguntas correctas.
 Que se entienda que la ciencia le sirve a las personas para tomar decisiones en su día a día”, Myriam Vidal Valero